-- 4) Ties Team Entry - a) For the top singles spot to determine team entry, entry is based on the ATP Ranking (Singles): - i) If tied a current singles ranking beats a Protected Ranking. - ii) If tied between two current rankings or two Protected Rankings, the ranking of the highest number 2 players will break the tie.
+- a) For the top singles spot to determine team entry, entry is based on the ATP/ WTA Ranking (Singles): - If tied a current singles ranking beats a Protected Ranking/Special Ranking.

+ii) If tied between two current rankings or two Protected Rankings/Special Rankings, the ranking of the highest number 2 players will break the tie.
 If still tied, we move on to the number 3 player, etc.